potatoeggy/eifueo/docs/sph3u7.md

 A **geosynchronous** orbit is one that returns to its original position relative to the orbitee after one rotation of the orbitee.

-A **geostationary** orbit is a geosynchronous orbit that always remains in the same position relative to the orbitee.
+A **geostationary** orbit is a geosynchronous orbit that always remains in the same position relative to the orbitee..

 ## Resources